-- 16 countries will have developed/updated the UHCbenefit package. - 15 countries will have adopted the WHO framework for patient safety for primary care. - Seven countries will have advanced different aspects of health equity for persons with disabilities drawing on WHO - normative guidance.
-Seven countries will have incorporated financial protection measures in the context of refugees, migrants and other displaced populations.
+- 16 countries will have developed/updated the UHCbenefit package. - 15 countries will have adopted the WHO framework for patient safety for primary care. - Seven countries will have advanced different aspects of rehabiliation integrated into health plans drawing on WHO normative guidance. - Seven countries will have incorporated financial protection measures in the context of refugees, migrants and other displaced populations.